AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 **This page gives implementation details of the [OverloadedRecordFields](records/overloaded-record-fields) extension.
 It is targeted at GHC hackers.**

-See the [design page](records/overloaded-record-fields/design) for a more gentle introduction.
+See the [redesign page](records/overloaded-record-fields/redesign) for a more gentle introduction.

-## The basic idea

-The `Has` and `Upd` classes, and `FldTy` and `UpdTy` type families, are defined in the module [ GHC.Records](https://github.com/adamgundry/packages-base/blob/overloaded-record-fields/GHC/Records.hs) in the `base` package.
+Following the 2015 redesign, we have three separate components to implement, which will be described (and implemented) in order:

+- the `OverloadedRecordFields` extension, which permits the same field name to be used multiple times in the same module, but only where unambiguous;
+- the `ImplicitValues` extension, to enable the `#x` syntax;
+- the `HasField` and `FieldUpdate` typeclasses, with special-purpose constraint solving behaviour, which do not require a language extension.

+# 1. The `OverloadedRecordFields` extension

-Typechecking a record datatype still generates record selectors, but their names have a `$sel` prefix and end with the name of their type.
-Moreover, instances for the classes and type families are generated.
+When this extension is enabled, typechecking a record datatype still generates record selectors, but their `Name`s have a `$sel` prefix and end with the name of their type.
 For example,

 ```wiki
 data T = MkT { x :: Int }